merryjs/photo-viewer/README.md

 Add `pod 'NYTPhotoViewer',:git => 'https://github.com/NYTimes/NYTPhotoViewer.git', :branch => 'master'` in your `Podfile`

-Alternatively, If you only use CocoaPods to define your react-native 3rd party libraries you can add this to you `Podfile` without linking to project as above:
+If you only use CocoaPods to define your react-native 3rd party libraries you can add this to you `Podfile` without linking to project as above:

 ```ruby
 pod 'MerryPhotoViewer', path: '../node_modules/@merryjs/photo-viewer'